This easy Vegan Banana Bread is the best you’ll find and, even though it is egg-free and dairy-free, no one will ever know the difference.

 - 1/4 teaspoon salt

-- 2 large very ripe bananas (approx 1 cup)
+- 2 ripe bananas approx 1 cup

 - 1/2 cup applesauce

-- 1/4 cup apple juice concentrate (thawed & undiluted)
+- 1/4 cup apple juice concentrate thawed & undiluted

 - 1/4 cup maple syrup